grae-hub/roommate/README.md

 - **EKS Cluster:** The AWS managed control plane that runs and coordinates the cluster, targets all subnets in our VPC
 - **Managed Node Group:** ASG of EC2 nodes that run the pods, placed in the private subnets
 - **OIDC Provider:** Enables IRSA, so a pod's service account can assume its own specific IAM role instead of inheriting the whole node's shared role
-- **ACM Certificate:** Requested and DNS-validated upfront so that it's ready for when Ingress needs it later on in deployment

 <details>
 <summary><b>Diagram</b></summary>